 OS Explorer maps are recommended to help you find your own routes and rides in the area.
 OS Explorer sheet 268 Wilmslow, Macclesfield and Congleton covers this area.

 The Macclesfield Canal towpath can be reached from the Biddulph Valley Way.
 It is 42km (26 miles) long and forms the eastern section of the Cheshire Ring Canal Walk, a 156km (97 mile) route.
 For information on towpath and waterside walks visit the Canal and River Trust website.

-Following the Gritstone Trail over the stile and across the fields to the east of the Biddulph Valley Way (shown by the Gritstone Trail fingerpost) will take you through Timbersbrook Picnic Area and up to Bosley Cloud, where on a clear day there are brilliant views across Cheshire.
+Following the Gritstone Trail, through the kissing gate, and across the fields to the east of the Biddulph Valley Way (shown by the Gritstone Trail fingerpost) will take you through Timbersbrook Picnic Area and up to Bosley Cloud, where on a clear day there are brilliant views across Cheshire.
 For information on Bosley Cloud contact the National Trust.

 If walking the Biddulph Valley Way it is well worth taking a short detour for a look at Dane-in-Shaw Pasture Site of Special Scientific Interest, particularly in the summer months when the meadow and pasture are in flower.
 If you're lucky you may spot a flash of electric blue as a Kingfisher flies past along Dane-in-Shaw Brook or you may hear the yaffle of a Green Woodpecker.